namnbk/LISP_Parser/README.md

 - `ID` = [[^\s"\(\)]+](https://regex101.com/r/PeL1IV/1/)
 - Anything else other than whitespace is an error ( `INVALID`)

-You may use these `Regex` patterns to design your own lexer based on a state diagram as we did in the lab, or you can use the C# `Regex.Matches(src)` method to scan the input for matches, taking care to skip whitespace.
+You may use these `Regex` patterns to design your own lexer based on a state diagram as we did in the lab, or you can use the C# `Regex.Match` method to scan the input for matches, taking care to skip whitespace and handle newline appropriately.
 When designing a tokenizer, the first pattern that matches the input string starting from the current position should be the one that you use.

 You may notice that '+', '-', '*',  '/', '=', '<', and '>' are identifiers in our language.